 Our B-select technology platform further expands our immunotherapy capabilities to encompass mAbs.
 Monoclonal antibodies are an established class of therapeutics that enable specific inhibition or activation of proteins as well as marking specific antigens and their associated cells for destruction.
 Our B-select product candidates include preclinical assets that inhibit clinically validated immune checkpoint pathways.
-Such immune checkpoint inhibitors could potentially be used alone or in combination with our LADD and STING Pathway Activator platforms to increase immunotherapy potency and durability.
-In addition, we are developing novel preclinical mAbs, such as anti-APRIL, anti-CD27 and bispecific antibodies, which inhibit or activate unique cancer and/or immune response pathways controlling the progression of diverse malignancies.
+Such immune checkpoint inhibitors could potentially be used alone or in combination with product candidates from our STING Pathway Activator and LADD platforms to increase immunotherapy potency and durability.
+In addition, we are developing novel preclinical mAbs, which inhibit or activate unique cancer and/or immune response pathways controlling the progression of diverse malignancies.